Nekolike/Mappy/README.md

 Step 7: Once you are done with your categories and search-words, close the Config-Window.
 (It can't be accessed at any point later on, so set up your environment wisely.
 Will be patched in later versions)

 Step 8: Choose a place for your Mappy-Window and lock it with the "Lock Menu"-button.
+(You have to lock it in order for your buttons to work!)
 You can unlock and move it anywhere else if your place of choice doesn't please you.

 Step 9: Your Mappy is set up and you can start using it.
 Check out the "What can Mappy do" section to find more additional features.